Duke in Rome

 Site Visits

-We begin our trip in Latium and Campania, for we cannot understand Rome without seeing other sites that convey the contributions of Latin, Greek, and Etruscan cultures to it.
-The fortified hill towns Ferentinum and Teanum exemplify Rome’s indigenous background.
-In Campania we encounter Greek sites that influenced Rome (Cumae, Paestum).
-Here we also find Herculaneum, Pompeii, and other cities whose catastrophic burial by the eruption of Vesuvius in AD 79 has preserved striking evidence of Roman daily life.
+We begin our trip in southern Italy in order to survey the contributionof Greek culture to Roman civilization.
+In Campania we visit the Greek sites of Cumae and Paestum.
+We also walk the streets of Herculaneum, Pompeii, and other cities whose catastrophic burial by the eruption of Vesuvius in AD 79 preserved striking material evidence of Roman daily life.

-Proceeding to Rome, we explore the city itself and some of its important environs: the Etruscan sites of Tarquinia and Cerveteri; the Latin hills; and Roman dependencies like Ostia and Tivoli.
-These locations convey the central theme of the course: The emergence and development of Roman civilization, the impact of other cultures upon it, and the endless fascination this “head of the world” (caput mundi) has evoked in visitors through the centuries.
-Attention will be given to the idea of Rome as it emerges in the literature and propaganda of various periods, from antiquity to the present.
-We will also spend some of our time looking at religious practices, voluntary associations, and economic life in the Roman city, noting in particular the place of Christianity in Rome from its earliest centuries to the emergence of a Christian empire after Constantine.
+Proceeding to Rome, we explore the city itself and its environs, including the Etruscan sites of Tarquinia and Cerveteri, the Latin hills, and Roman dependencies like Ostia and Tivoli.
+These locations further illustrate the central theme of the course: the emergence and development of Roman civilization, the impact of other cultures upon it, and the endless fascination this “head of the world” (caput mundi) has evoked in visitors through the centuries.
+Attention will be given to the "idea of Rome" as it emerges in the literature, art, and architecture of various periods.
+We will also study the voluntary associations, economic life, and religious practices of the Roman city, including the emergence of Christianity.

 EXCURSIONS

-Most teaching and learning will take place at archaeological sites, museums, re-purposed ancient buildings such as churches, and “restored” classical monuments.
-A main goal of the program is the joint study of the multiple layers of history and culture reflected in major monuments from overlapping eras and cultures, from antiquity to the present.
+Instruction will take place at archaeological sites, museums, re-purposed ancient buildings (including churches), and “restored” classical monuments.
+A chief goal of the program is the integrated study of the archaeology, history, and culture reflected in monuments that span multiple eras, from antiquity to the present.

-- We begin in the Bay of Naples, so as to investigate Pompeii, Herculaneum, and other cities famously “buried” in the eruption of Vesuvius.
+Our visits begin in the Bay of Naples and include Pompeii, Herculaneum, and other sites buried by the eruption of Vesuvius.

-- The second part of the course is based in Rome itself.
-Day trips may include Naples, Cuma, Paestum, Tarquinia, and Tivoli.
+The second part of the course is based in Rome itself.
+Day trips may include Capri, Tarquinia, Cerveteri, Orvieto, Palestrina, and Tivoli.

 HOUSING & MEALS